EcoViz+AI

 What is AI, anyway?

 The diverse backgrounds, expertise, and perspectives of our group were reflected by our different definitions of the terms central to this paper - starting with the term AI (Fig 1).
 In ecology and science more broadly, AI, machine learning, and data science are now often used interchangeably.
-Strict definitions of AI may preclude machine learning and even deep learning or be restricted to AI systems that seemingly replicate human behavior or, minimally, enable flexible prediction making in light of sensory information (Sheikh et al., 2023; Wang, 2019).
-In this paper and workshop, we defined AI broadly to include the spectrum of machine learning and deep learning models available to ecologists (Fig 1).
+Strict definitions of AI may preclude machine learning and even deep learning or be restricted to AI systems that seemingly replicate human behavior or, minimally, enable flexible prediction making in light of sensory information.
+We define AI broadly to include the spectrum of machine learning and deep learning models available to ecologists (Fig 1).
 As in any sub-field, ecologists should use the methods that best align with their scientific question, rather than selecting for novelty or complexity.
-Ecologists’ decisions throughout model selection, implementation, and dissemination are influenced by their perception of the model’s scientific merit, the ethical concerns associated with the AI application, their technical skills, and their access to community, education, and cyberinfrastructure.